Rotation Of 90 Degrees Counterclockwise About The Origin

 1. Computer Graphics:

 In computer graphics, objects are often represented using coordinates.
-Rotating these objects is a common operation.
-For example, when designing a user interface, buttons or images might need to be rotated for different orientations or effects.
+In practice, rotating these objects is a common operation.
+Think about it: for example, when designing a user interface, buttons or images might need to be rotated for different orientations or effects.
 Games often use rotations for character animations and environmental effects.
 A simple example is rotating a sprite 90 degrees to make it face a different direction.

 2. Game Development: